modernish/modernish/README.md

 feature works as in [`pop`](#user-content-the-stack): by default, a key mismatch is considered equivalent to an empty stack.
 If `--force` is given, this function ignores keys altogether.

-`stacksize` [ `--silent` | `--quiet` ] *item*: Leaves the size of a stack in the `REPLY` variable and, if option `--silent` or `--quiet` is not given, writes it to standard output.
-The size of the complete stack is returned, even if some values are keyed.

-`printstack` [ `--quote` ] *item*: Outputs a stack's content.
-Option `--quote` shell-quotes each stack value before printing it, allowing for parsing multi-line or otherwise complicated values.
-Column 1 to 7 of the output contain the number of the item (down to 0).
-If the item is set, column 8 and 9 contain a colon and a space, and if the value is non-empty or quoted, column 10 and up contain the value.
-Sets of values that were pushed with a key are started with a special line containing `--- key: `*value*.
-A subsequent set pushed with no key is started with a line containing `--- (key off)`.
-Returns status 0 on success, 1 if that stack is empty.

 `clearstack` [ `--key=`*value* ] [ `--force` ] *item* [ *item* ... ]:
 Clears one or more stacks, discarding all items on it.